mtarikozcan/turkish-address-system/docs/PROJECT_STATUS.md

 ## 🏁 Conclusion

-**The TEKNOFEST Turkish Address System has achieved a solid 95% functional core** with excellent Turkish language processing capabilities.
+**The Address Resolution System Turkish Address System has achieved a solid 95% functional core** with excellent Turkish language processing capabilities.
 The critical parsing bug has been resolved, and the system now correctly handles Turkish characters, abbreviations, and administrative hierarchies.

 **Phase 3.5 represents the transformation from prototype to production-ready system** with comprehensive Turkey geographic coverage through OpenStreetMap integration.

-**🎯 Mission:** Become the most accurate and comprehensive Turkish address processing system ever built.
+** Mission:** Become the most accurate and comprehensive Turkish address processing system ever built.

 ---